hcheung01/low_level_programming/0x19-hash_tables/README.md

 ---
 ## Description

-This project in the High Level Programming series is about:
+This project in the Low Level Programming series is about:
 * What is a hash function
 * What makes a good hash function
 * What is a hash table, how do they work and how to use them